obadakhalili/visual-filter/README.md

 It contains two options:

 - `data`: An array of objects that stores the data to be filtered.
-Format:
+Definition:

 ```ts
 interface Data {